soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 m:cuda() -- transfer the model to GPU
 ```

-This ConvNet has :forward and :backward functions that allow you to train your network.
+This ConvNet has :forward and :backward functions that allow you to train your network (on CPU or GPU).

-To use CuDNN in Torch, you have to simply replace the prefix `nn.` with `cudnn.`.
-CuBLAS is used by default for performing blas operations such as matrix multiplications.

 An extension to the `nn` package is the `nngraph` package which lets you build arbitrary acyclic graphs of neural networks.
 `nngraph` is much nicer to build complicated modules such as the LSTM memory unit.